ionorg/ion-sfu/README.md

 </p>
 <br>

 Ion-sfu is a high performance WebRTC SFU microservice implemented in Go.
-It can be called directly or through a gRPC or json-rpc interface.
+It can be called directly or through a [gRPC](cmd/server/grpc) or [json-rpc](cmd/server/json-rpc) interface.

 ## Getting Started

-### Running the server
+### Running the grpc server

-If you have a local golang environment already setup, simply do
+If you have a local golang environment already setup, simply run

 ```
 go build ./cmd/server/grpc/main.go && ./main -c config.toml